approov/quickstart-ionic-advancedhttp/README.md

 If you have a trial (as opposed to demo) account you have some additional options:
 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
-* You can use a debugger and get valid Approov tokens on a specific device by [whitelisting](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
+* You can use a debugger and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).

 ## USING TOKEN BINDING